rishabhrawal/banking-app/README.md

 # Run

 java -jar banking-app.jar
-starts the app at 8080 (can be changed using an environment variable BANKING_APP_PORT) Project has a postman collection(revolut.postman_collection.json) please import it for testing You can also find the published collection -> https://documenter.getpostman.com/view/3426820/SVSPmRLf
+App is started on port 8080 (can be changed using an environment variable BANKING_APP_PORT)
+Project has a postman collection(revolut.postman_collection.json) please import it for testing
+You can also find the published collection -> https://documenter.getpostman.com/view/3426820/SVSPmRLf

 # Endpoints